manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

    results = fit_series(model, holos)

-the results are a list of :class:`.FitResult` objects.
+The results are a list of :class:`.FitResult` objects.

 Advanced Parameter Specification